fenderic/ld42/README.md

 ----
 ## controls
-* Arrow Keys to move
+* WASD to move
-* WASD to shoot
+* Point and click to aim and shoot
+* E for bomb
 * Space Bar to use shield
 * R to reset